pact-foundation/pact-go/docs/consumer.md

 }
 ```

-## Matching
+### Matching

 In addition to matching on exact values, there are a number of useful matching functions
-in the `matching` package that can increase expressiveness of your tests and reduce brittle
+in the `matching` package that can increase the expressiveness of your tests and reduce brittle
 test cases.

 Rather than use hard-coded values which must then be present on the Provider side,